 In 2002, I ventured out and started my own consulting business.
 I have developed non-profit, for-profit, and educational web sites, logos, elearning content and anything and everything in between.

 In addition to creating great web sites, helping problem solve WordPress conundrums, and making the Internet a better place, I’m also adding data analytics back into the mix.
 I think it is important that people who care about the information curate it and provide the best interpretations possible.
 Visualization and data story telling are the keys to getting information across in a concise and friendly way so that everyone can understand what the numbers represent.
-I want to be a part of the data revolution so that everyone is presented with the best possible information in the most effective way.

 Cheers and thanks for stopping by!